Call 561-272-0800

 Behavioral addictions lead to physical health problems and lifestyle changes.
 Compulsive behaviors, such as overeating or excessive gambling, contribute to issues like heart disease, obesity, sleep disturbances, malnutrition, and a sedentary lifestyle.
 Specific impacts on the body include:

-• Musculoskeletal Issues: Pain in the neck, back, and wrists from repetitive behaviors or poor posture.
+• Musculoskeletal Issues: Pain in the neck, back, and wrists from repetitive behaviors or poor posture during extended periods of engagement.
+These physical strains are exacerbated by a lack of movement or ergonomic awareness.

-• Increased Risk of Obesity: Resulting from neglecting physical activity and unhealthy food choices during addictive behavior.
+• Increased Risk of Obesity: Resulting from neglecting physical activity and unhealthy food choices during addictive behavior involving prolonged sedentary periods and consumption of high-calorie snacks.
+This lifestyle imbalance contributes to weight gain and related health issues.

 How Is a Behavioral Addiction Different from A Substance Addiction?